French-Canadian Heritage Society of Michigan

 • A subscription to Michigan’s Habitant Heritage (MHH), our scholarly, quarterly journal, is included as part of an annual membership in FCHSM.
 FCHSM Members have access to all of our past issues published since 1980 through our website.

 • Membership fees are only $35 per year for U.S. members and $45 per year in U.S. funds for Canadian Members.
 See https://habitantheritage.org/cpage.php?pt=44 to join FCHSM.
+That's less than what you and your significant other or friend would pay to attend a movie and have a meal after the movie!

 • Our website provides historical and cultural information about New France, as well as Franch-Canadian settlements throughout the Great Lakes and Upper Mississippi Valley.
 See https://habitantheritage.org/index.php